soybase/parentage/README.md

   Options:
     -query    ID of an individual for which to calculate parentage.
               If not provided, report parentage for all individuals.
+    -outfile  Print to indicated filename; otherwise to STDOUT.
+              If -outfile "QUERY" is indicated, the query name will be used (with spaces replaced by underscores).
+    -outdir   If outfile is specified, write files to this directory.
+Default "."
     -format   Output format.
 Options: string, table.
 Either or both (string,table) can be specified. [string] -last_only     For string format, print only the last pedigree string; otherwise, print one for each data line.
     -max_ped_size  The maximum number of individuals in the pedigree to report.